Yeonpyeongdo

-The principal population centre is Yeonpyeong-ri, where the island's ferry port is located.
+The principal population center is Yeonpyeong-ri, where the island's ferry port is located.
 The other inhabited island is Soyeonpyeongdo ("Small Yeonpyeong Island") with a small population and an area of 0.24 km2.
 Several other small islands comprise the rest of the group.

-The island group constitutes Yeonpyeong-myeon, one of the subdivisions of Ongjin County, Incheon, South Korea.
+The island group constitutes Yeonpyeong-myeon, a subdivision of Ongjin County, Incheon, South Korea.

 Yeonpyeong Island is known for its crab fishery.

 Maritime border disputes

 Yeonpyeong lies near the Northern Limit Line (NLL) and is only 12 km from the North Korean coastline.
 The 1953 Armistice Agreement which ended the Korean War specified that five island groups, including Yeonpyeong, would remain under South Korean control.
 North Korea subsequently respected the UN-acknowledged western maritime border for many years until around the mid-1990s.

 However, since the 1990s, North Korea has disputed the NLL.
 The North Korean government claims a border farther south that encompasses valuable fishing grounds (though it skirts around South Korean-held islands such as Yeonpyeong).
 The claim, nonetheless, is not accepted internationally, because: